 Saudi Arabia pulled one of the biggest upsets in World Cup history when they beat reigning champions Argentina in the 2022 group stages.
 A victory so big that the following day was declared a public holiday in Saudi Arabia.

-Saudi Arabia have now failed to win their last three games at the World Cup.
+Saudi Arabia have now failed to win their last four games at the World Cup.
 Their last longer winless streak was from July 1994 to June 2018, a run of 12 games.

 What Cape Verde need to qualify for the World Cup knockout stages

 As one of the five lowest ranked teams in the tournament, Cape Verde earned a heroic point against reigning European champions Spain in their opener.
-The two sides are separated by 65 places in the world rankings, marking the biggest ever gap in a World Cup game that did not end in the higher-ranked side winning.
+The draw between the two sides, separated by 65 places in the world rankings, marked the biggest ever gap in a World Cup game that did not end in the higher-ranked side winning.

 Who will they face in the last 32?